MarkRBest/markrbest.github.io/_posts/2021-05-21-bitcoin-elasticity-and-market-crashes.md

 ## Conclusion

-there is more formal analysis to do relating to a dynamic relationship between liquidity and volatility.
+There is more formal analysis to do relating to a dynamic relationship between liquidity and volatility.
 That was not the aim of this post.
 I mainly wanted to show how significant the change in the markets' ability to clear volume imbalances became on May 19th.

 It would be better if I could include data from the whole aggregate market but at the moment I only have clean data for one exchange.